suseclee/monitoring/monitoring-nfs/README.md

 # Monitoring Prometheus and Grafana with NFS persistentVolumes

 *Full Docs : https://w3.nue.suse.com/~mnapp/2018-11-19/book.caasp.admin/cha.admin.monitoring.html.
 This version is for a slim version of the original deployment.
-This does not require any storage and secret.
-This version also disabled alertManager in Prometheus.
+This requires NFS storage but does not need secrets.
+This version also enabled alertManager in Prometheus.
 NFS server is 10.86.1.244:/var/nfs which is behind SUSE VPN.*

 #### 1. Create a new namespace for monitoring
 ```kubectl create namespace monitoring```